 Where did Rosca de Reyes originate?

 The original concept of making a bread decorated with fruit originates from ancient Rome.
 The idea was brought to France, where it was incorporated with Christian celebrations.
-Evenutally, the Spaniards started making a special fruit bread for Epiphany.
+Eventually, the Spaniards started making a Rosca de Reyes for Epiphany.

-Rosca de Reyes was brought to Mexico by the Spaniards, where it has continued to be popular today.
-Over 4 million roscas are sold in Mexico each year!
+This treat was brought to Mexico by the Spaniards, where it has continued to be popular today.
+Over 4 million Rosca de Reyes are sold in Mexico each year!

 Rosca de Reyes vs. King Cake

-Rosca de Reyes might remind you of king cake, and they do have some similarities.
-However, king cake is an Americanized version of the bread, and typically is filled with a cream cheese or cinnamon mixture and is decorated with white icing and green, purple, and yellow sugar.
+This dessert might remind you of king cake, and they do have some similarities.
+However, king cake is an Americanized version, and typically is filled with a cream cheese or cinnamon mixture and is decorated with white icing and green, purple, and yellow sugar.
 Rosca de Reyes looks and tastes quite different from king cake.

 Traditionally in Mexico, you would become the godparent of the little child Jesus.
 You would need to make tamales and hot chocolate and host a party on February 2, or Candlemas Day, which celebrates Jesus' presentation in the Temple.

 There is actually a lot of symbolism in the Three Kings bread.
 It resembles a king's crown, which symbolizes the Magi that gave gifts to Jesus on Epiphany.
 The round shape represents God's never-ending love, and the candied fruit looks like the jewels on a crown.

 The child figurine hidden inside represents Jesus hiding from the evil Roman king Herod, while the knife that slices it symbolizes the danger that Jesus was in from the Romans.
 Eating the Rosca de Reyes symbolizes communion with Jesus.

 The name literally means the "ring of kings."